vova-tymosh/RCC/README.md

 ## Why do we need yet another solution?
 There are many solutions available.
 Some are very affordable, like DCC-EX, but still require electrical conductivity between all the rail sections and locomotive wheels.
 Some are wireless, but for G-scale they cost $100-$200.
 RCC excels in both - it is dirt cheap and it doesn’t need wires.
 Also it is open source.
 You can change it to your unique needs and desires.
 There is one more advantage, RCC is bi-directional.
 It sends back information about the train speed, battery voltage and power currently drawn by the motor.
-You can build much more sophisticated automation using this info, or you can simply look at this as the real engineer would do in the cab of a locomotive.
+You can build much more sophisticated automation using this info, or you can simply monitor your locomotive vitals as the real engineer would do in the cab of a locomotive.

 ## Do I need a degree in electrical engineering to use RCC?
 Fear not.
 There is nothing really complicated ahead.
-You’d need to do some mouse-clicking and do little soldering.
+You’d need to do some mouse-clicking and little soldering.
 Some folks are scared of this “soldering” part, but I’ll walk you through the process with videos and everything.
 After all, if you want a $30 decoder you have to do some work yourself.
 There is no magic in this world.

 ## What is in this repository?